Memories of Reunion Lake Millwood Fishing Trip

 not know how unique until my cell phone rang.

-lunch.
 I said sure, just tell me where.
-Joel replied, “Hooters, because it is
+Joel replied, “Hooters, because it is easy to

 Seaweed called while we were eating and asked if we wanted to have a